isc-projects/stork/doc/devel.rst

 The Kea and Bind9 containers connect to the Stork Server container by default.
 It can be useful for developers to connect them to the locally running server.
-You can specify the target server using the SERVER environment variable with the value:
+You can specify the target server using the SERVER_MODE environment variable with the value:

-- local - Do not run the server in Docker, instead use the local one (which must be run separately)
+- host - Do not run the server in Docker, instead use the local one (which must be run separately on host)
-- ui - Run server in Docker with UI
+- with-ui - Run server in Docker with UI
-- no-ui - Run server in Docker without UI
+- without-ui - Run server in Docker without UI
 - default - Use default service configuration from the compose file (default)

 For example, to connect the agent from the Docker container to the locally